ingolemo/drider/readme.md

   mojibake is common.
 * Text rendering on the 3ds is not very good so you will see plenty of bad kerning.
+* Right now you need to put the ebook you want to read in the file `book.epub` at the base of your sd card.
+File selection coming Soon™.

 Despite these issues, Drider can actually be used to read things!
 It works best on text-heavy, low-formatting books such as novels.